FFXIV Black Mage Guide - Blow Up Your Enemies with Fire and Ice!

 At the same time, you also want to keep the Thunder IV DoT running and use all your procs.
 You don't want to use the Thunder IV proc right as it appears.
 Wait until the proc or the DoT is close to expiring for extra DPS efficiency (don't wait too long, because you might lose the proc).

 Of course, you also want to use your cooldowns.
 Always combine Sharpcast with Fire when switching from Umbral Ice to Astral Fire.
 The 100% proc will allow you to instantly cast Fire III and get to fully stacked Astral Fire.
-Ley Lines are incredibly powerful, and they also provide extra mobility with Between the Lines, so use them if there's a 30 seconds DPS window.
+Ley Lines are incredibly powerful, and they also provide extra mobility with Between the Lines, so use them if there are a 30 seconds DPS window.
 You can also add a Potion of Intelligence to your rotation for even more power - if you're able to find room for it.

 As we mentioned earlier, it's crucial to spend as much time as possible casting spells and not running around, dodging attacks.
-It is where the mobility abilities come into play.
+It is where mobility abilities come into play.
 Aetherial Manipulation and Between the Lines can be used to avoid damage while keeping your downtime as low as possible.

 While DPSing, make sure that you utilize Swiftcast and Triplecast to accelerate some powerful spells in your fire phase.
 However, saving them for the elemental swaps can also be a good idea.